-In August 2023, the takahē was reintroduced to the Greenstone Valley through the collaborative efforts of DOC, Ngāi Tahu, and Fulton Hogan.
+In August 2023, takahē were reintroduced to the Greenstone Valley through a partnership between DOC, Ngāi Tahu, and Fulton Hogan.

-Habitat restoration is another critical component of the project.
-This involves replanting native vegetation, controlling invasive species, and ensuring that the takahē have access to their natural food sources.
-The project also includes constructing secure aviaries for breeding and acclimatization before the birds are released into the wild.
+Habitat restoration is also a core part of the project.
+This includes replanting native vegetation, controlling invasive species, and ensuring takahē can access their natural food sources.
+Secure aviaries have been constructed to support breeding and acclimatization before the birds are released into the wild.

-Furthermore, ongoing monitoring and research are crucial to the project's success.
-Researchers track the birds' movements, health, and breeding patterns to ensure they are adapting well to their new environment.
-This data helps inform future conservation strategies and allows for timely interventions if needed.
+Ongoing monitoring and research continue to play a vital role.
+Researchers track the takahē’s movements, health, and breeding progress to ensure they are settling in well.
+This data helps refine conservation strategies and enables swift action if any issues arise.

 The takahē was once believed to be extinct until a small population was rediscovered in 1948 in the Murchison Mountains of Fiordland.
 This discovery sparked one of New Zealand's most significant conservation efforts aimed at saving the species from extinction.
 Historically, the takahē ranged widely across New Zealand, but their numbers declined sharply due to habitat destruction and the introduction of predators like stoats and rats.